oguru/DnD-AI/Items etc/God Powers.md

 2. **Jizz'rek's Fractured Staff**: A weapon that grows in power as the wielder advances in divine levels, eventually allowing manipulation of reality in small ways

 3. **The Celestial Keystone**: A focus that enhances divine abilities and can temporarily seal divine portals or contain fragments of divine power

+### Powers New

+- Rogue
+- **Level 2**: Your attacks damage all enemies in a 5ft line from your target if you hit your target and the others fail a dexterity save vs your dexterity check
+- **Level 3**: Your attacks damage all enemies in a 5ft cone from your target if you hit your target and the others fail a dexterity save vs your dexterity check